opensourcecryptoworkshop/website/content/2026/index.md

 weight = 47
 +++

-OSCW 2026 will take place before [Real World Crypto](https://rwc.iacr.org/2026/) [as an affiliated event](https://realworldcrypto.iacr.org/2026/affiliated.php) on 8 March 2026 at the [Academia Sinica](https://maps.app.goo.gl/7bL8PFHaAMdomc33A) campus in Taipei, Taiwan.
+OSCW 2026 will take place before [Real World Crypto](https://rwc.iacr.org/2026/) [as an affiliated event](https://realworldcrypto.iacr.org/2026/affiliated.php) on 8 March 2026 at the [Humanities and Social Science Building (HSSB)](https://maps.app.goo.gl/JHiW2VufHgvZhAHSA), at the Academia Sinica campus in Taipei, Taiwan.

 ## Call for Proposals